Patrik-Svensson/insta-fashion-collage-creator/README.md

 ## Improvements & To-Dos 🚀

-- **TypeScript Integration**: Convert the JavaScript code to TypeScript for better type safety and enhanced IDE support. 🧑‍💻
 - **Error Handling**: Improve error handling for missing or invalid image inputs. ⚠️
 - **Support for Multiple Image Formats**: Expand support for more image formats (e.g., TIFF, BMP) beyond PNG and JPG. 📁
 - **Customizable Text & Logo Positioning**: Allow dynamic positioning of the text and logo based on user input. 🖼️
 - **Asynchronous Optimizations**: Refactor the image processing pipeline to handle images asynchronously for better performance, especially for large files. ⏱️
 - **Logging**: Enhance logging to provide more detailed feedback during processing. 📊
-- **Cloud Integration**: Enable uploading of the final image to cloud storage (e.g., AWS S3, Google Cloud Storage). ☁️

 ## Requirements ⚙️

 - Node.js (v14+)